- Who is eligible to participate?

 - I am a degree candidate.
 How do I register?

-- Our student registration database will open on February 2, 2015.
+- Our student registration database will open in February 2016.
 On that date a link will be provided on our student registration webpage.

 - How do I select my faculty presenter?

 - Upon registering for commencement, doctoral students may request one or two faculty members to present and hood them on stage.

 Master's students will be presented by a faculty member chosen by their graduate program.
 You are welcome to ask your faculty if they would be willing to be the representative for your program.

 - What time is commencement and where will it be located?